 First, ask yourself if that experience or skill is relevant to your current job goal.

-Next, consider whether or not you have stronger experience.
+Next, you want to consider whether or not you have stronger experience.

 For example, if you have three relevant experiences, but one is significantly less important or less valuable than the other two, you may want to either tone it down or find a way to differentiate the experiences.

-Finally, think about how recent that experience or skill is.
+Finally, you want to think about how recent that experience or skill is.

 For example, if you are applying to a tech-related field, you probably would list the most recent software and operating systems you are familiar with, not everything dating back 20 years.